python/cpython/Doc/reference/datamodel.rst

    Called to implement the built-in function :func:`round` and :mod:`math` functions :func:`~math.trunc`, :func:`~math.floor` and :func:`~math.ceil`.
-   Unless *ndigits* is passed to :meth:`!__round__` all these methods should return the value of the object truncated to an :class:`~numbers.Integral` (typically an :class:`int`).
+   Unless *ndigits* is passed to :meth:`!__round__` all these methods should return the value of the object truncated to an :class:`~numbers.Integer` (typically an :class:`int`).

    If :meth:`__int__` is not defined then the built-in function :func:`int`